BUILDING COMMUNITY, TOGETHER

 In the spring of 2024, muralists Jeremy Nichols and Devin Finely wrapped 11 columns under the Hawthorne Bridge (near the esplanade).
 Jeremy completed 5 murals with vibrant art honoring the Central Eastside’s historic role as a center for fruit & vegetable import and sale, and the natural flora & fauna of the river.
 A final column celebrates outdoor recreation in the Willamette River and advocacy work of the non-profit The Human Access Project.

-Devin Finely’s 5 CEIC-sponsored columns honor the historic shipping and rail that made the Central Eastside an economic engine in the 20th century, S.T.E.A.M. education initiatives from OMSI, the USS Blueback submarine, and the makers and tradespeople that have long worked in this thriving Industrial District.
+Devin Finley’s 5 CEIC-sponsored columns honor the historic shipping and rail that made the Central Eastside an economic engine in the 20th century, S.T.E.A.M. education initiatives from OMSI, the USS Blueback submarine, and the makers and tradespeople that have long worked in this thriving Industrial District.
 An additional column was sponsored by our friends and business partners at Killian Pacific.
 This pillar celebrates the musicians that have come to define the district today, and recognizes all the hardworking bands that turned old warehouses into practice and recording spaces and the DIY nature of Portland’s creative scene.

 PSAA’s larger Viaducts Arts Column Initiative (Phase 1) kicked off in fall 2023 with murals that honored the historic Lovejoy Columns, the Portland Rose Festival’s Dragon Boats, and Ground Score Association.